iosjulianne/Async-SwiftUI-Combine/Ch 8 /NotesChapter8.md

 Make Combine pipelines reusable by encapsulating them in computed properties.
 This can help with duplicate code and scalability.

+`eraseToAnyPublisher` - erases the type of a pipeline to `AnyPublisher`, which allows us to wrap our pipeline in a computed property

 Use lazy properties to only create the pipeline once, when the view model is initialized.

 ### Validating the Password